harshithabm08/LinearIntegratedCircuits/LIC_2: Differential Amplifier.md

 Replacing Rss with a current source (using a MOSFET as an active load) increases output impedance, improving bandwidth and gain.
 ## Conclusion

+The differential amplifier with a source resistor (Rss) is simple and effective, but it has limitations in gain, common-mode rejection, and high-frequency performance.
+While it provides some stability, it is not ideal for practical IC implementations due to power dissipation, bias current variations, and frequency limitations.

+To overcome these drawbacks, Rss is often replaced with a constant current source (Iss), which offers higher impedance, improved gain, and better common-mode rejection.
+This transition is essential for high-performance analog circuit design and is a key step toward practical integrated differential amplifier implementations.

 # Procedure (PART-2)
 ## DC Analysis

 1. Setting up the circuit:

 The source resistance (Rss) was replaced with an ideal current source (Iss) to ensure a constant bias current.
+The MOSFETs were biased to ensure operation in the saturation region, where:
+Id=1/2*Kn* (Vov)^2
+The drain resistances (Rd) were adjusted to set the desired output common-mode voltage.

+2. Current Matching and Stability:

+The constant current source ensures equal current division between the two MOSFETs, improving matching and symmetry.
+This results in better bias stability and reduces dependence on process variations.

+3. Comparison with Resistor Biasing:

+In the previous case with Rss, the tail current varied due to process and temperature changes.
+With Iss, the tail current remains constant, ensuring stable operating points and reducing mismatch effects.

 ## Transient Analysis